NeilNie/Algorithms_Objective-C/README.md

 You can find many useful algorithms and data structures in computer science in this repo.
 They are all written in Objective-C. You are more than welcome to contribute this this repo.

 ##Why algorithms?
 Learning and playing around with algorithms can make you a much better programmer or computer sciencetist.
 Many people dive into computer science or programming with little background in algorithms.
-However, with thses basic knowledge, you can be the top 10% of programmers.
+However, with these basic knowledge, you can be the top 10% of programmers.

 ##Contents:
 - Recursion
+    - GCD
+    - Recursive Drawings
+    - Tower of Hanoi
+    - Reverse String
 - Linked list
 - Stacks
 - Binary search